 The Exhibition Project provides a unique opportunity to explore the connection between the four groups of musical instruments within an orchestra and four art styles, through the practice of emerging Australian artists who exhibited at The Other Art Fair presented by Saatchi Art.

-The four art styles we have chosen represent significant modes of artistic practice and endeavour, however in the hands of the artists selected they have been pursued with a refreshing vigour and unique sensibility.
+The four art styles chosen by the curators represent significant modes of artistic practice and endeavour, however in the hands of the selected artists they have been pursued with a refreshing vigour and unique sensibility.

 The exhibition will be open to the general public from one hour prior to, until the conclusion of, each concert and event at City Recital Hall.